 I have received a letter from the Baby & Child Research Center - how did you get my information?

-The Baby & Child Research Center works together with various municipalities in the province of Gelderland.
+The Baby & Child Research Center works together with various municipalities in the province of Gelderland and Limburg.
 These municipalities send us the addresses of all parents who have recently had a child.
 Municipalities are allowed to provide addresses to the Baby & Child Research Center for the purpose of scientific research.
 We only use your address to send you our information letter about the Baby & Child Research Center.
 We do not give your address details to anyone else and the address details will not be used for purposes other than the one stated above.
 The address data is stored on a secure server to which only a select group of employees have access.
 After you have received our information letter, your address details will be destroyed within three months, regardless of whether or not you sign up to participate in our research.
 Should you decide to sign up for our research, you will then be asked to provide the necessary information yourself.

 Registration and personal details